jbshirk/jbshirk.github.io/aboutme.md

 #### Polymagnetic motor
 I am also developing a permanent magnet motor, initially intended for bicycles and wheelchairs.
 If it proves successful, as my proof-of-concept tests suggest, it will require far fewer batteries, weigh less, and have greater range than electromagnetic motor products -just enough to power the small electromechanical actuators and microcontroller.

 Many academics believe permanent magnet motors are impossible.
 It's not impossible, just difficult.
 There are in fact a few working, patented permanent motors, such as this [reciprocating Permanent magnet drive apparatus](https://patents.google.com/patent/US8487484B1/en); my design is about [1000 pounds lighter and probably 100 times more efficient, since it eliminates reciprocation](https://www.youtube.com/watch?v=ZoxyqxHYKBs).

-One of the difficulty with developing such things is good data collection and analysis.
+One of the difficulties with developing such things is good data collection and analysis.
 I hope to put my data science skills to work here.